planttheidea/unchanged/README.md

 console.log(unchangedResult instanceof Foo); // true
 ```

-This makes `ramda` more performant in certain scenarios, but can be unexpected behavior.
+This can make `ramda` more performant in certain scenarios, but at the cost of having potentially unexpected behavior.

 #### Other immutability libraries

 This includes popular solutions like [Immutable.js](https://facebook.github.io/immutable-js/), [seamless-immutable](https://github.com/rtfeldman/seamless-immutable), [mori](http://swannodette.github.io/mori/), etc. These solutions all work well, but with one caveat: _you need to buy completely into their system_.
-Each of these libraries redefines how the objects are stored internally, and require that you learn a new, highly specific API to use these reconfigured objects. `unchanged` is unopinionated, using standard JS to handle standard JS objects.
+Each of these libraries redefines how the objects are stored internally, and require that you learn a new, highly specific API to use these custom objects. `unchanged` is unopinionated, using standard JS to handle standard JS objects.

 ## Browser support